KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-FlightTracker by tbouron](https://github.com/tbouron/MMM-FlightTracker)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: license should be a valid SPDX license expression
+2. `package.json` issue: license should be a valid SPDX license expression
-3. - W - No compatible or wrong license field in 'package.json'.
+3. Issue: No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.

 ## [MMM-FlipClock by MarcLandis](https://github.com/MarcLandis/MMM-FlipClock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-FlipClock.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `flip.js`: Replace it with built-in fetch.

 ## [MMM-Flo by kagjerde](https://github.com/kagjerde/MMM-Flo)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Flo.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.